Directing

 Living Room Theatre

-Before rehearsals began, I set up a 13th birthday party for Kostya, played by Michael Broadhurst, with secret letters sent to all the characters.
-Our cast of splendid actors showed up the day of the party, bringing gifts and Kostya’s favorite Russian foods.
-He surprised us by showing up with a play he had written, starring his actress mother, Arkadina.
-When he was told that she couldn’t be there as she couldn’t get away from her tour, Kostya erupted in sorrowful rage, that galvanized the actors to the underlying circumstances of the play.
-Because we don’t have a proper theatre in Vermont we did a site-specific production: act one in the garden, act two in the side yard of our house, and acts three and four in our living room as it resembles a Russian dacha.
-It worked splendidly, and the Living Room Theatre company was born.
+Before rehearsals began, I set up a 13th birthday party for Kostya, played by Michael Broadhurst, with secret letters sent to all the characters in advance.
+Our cast showed up the day of the party with gifts for Kostya, including his favorite foods.
+Michael surprised us by writing a play as Kostya, and starring his actress mother, Arkadina.
+When he was told that she couldn’t get away from her tour to be at the partyy, Kostya erupted in a tearful rage that galvanized the actors to the underlying circumstances of the play.
+Because we don’t have a proper theatre in Vermont, we did a site-specific production: act one in our garden, act two in the side yard of our house, and acts three and four in our living room as it resembles a Russian dacha.
+The transfer worked splendidly, and the Living Room Theatre company was born.

 Our Town